top of page

 Summary of Dark Lover, a spicy vampire paranormal romance that delivers on fated mates

-swaggering blend of vampire mythology, found family, and high-stakes romance.
-Centered on a reluctant king and the human woman destined to change his world, this first installment sets the tone for a sprawling, multi-POV, multi-book series built on loyalty, violence, and lots of emotion.
+A blind vampire king, a human woman on the brink of transformation, and a brotherhood that protects its entire race.
+Dark Lover launches J.R.
+Ward’s Black Dagger Brotherhood with an intriguing blend of vampire mythology, found family, and high-stakes romance.
+Centered on a king who doesn't want to be king and the human destined to change his world, this first installment sets the tone for a multi-POV, multi-book series built on duty and violence.

 What Worked

 Dark Lover doesn’t just tell one love story.
-It lays the groundwork for many.
+It lays the foundation for many.
 It won’t be for everyone, but for readers who love immersion and continuity, this is catnip.
 J.R.
-Ward is a cornerstone of paranormal romance for a reason, with legions of readers devouring this series and others like it.
+Ward is a pillar of paranormal romance for a reason, with legions of readers devouring this series and others like it.
 So if you’ve never let a multi-POV world grab you by the throat and drag you in, leaving you breathless, book after book—this is your sign.
 DO IT!

 Spicy Romance